xma711/notebook/web/wordpress/README.md

 anyway, at the end, it can be access at http://localhost

-to edit the site, i just have to login and do my editting.
+to edit the site, i just have to login and do my editing.

 Nano wordpress (WP) vs Ruby on Rails (RoR)